 The model is similar to Credit Sesame, Nerd Wallet, or Credit Karma.
-All of them provide members with a weekly updated credit score, alerts, and credit education articles.
+All of them provide members with weekly updated credit scores, alerts, and credit education articles.

-They can provide these services for free by offering Chase credit cards, personal loans, and mortgages for you to purchase.
+They can provide these services for free because they market Chase credit cards, personal loans, and mortgages to Credit Journey users.